Using OTP (one-time passwords) in rstudio server open source

 Background

 Lately, I decided to harden security a bit.
-This included securing my rstudio server (open source version) with one-time passwords.
+This included securing my rstudio server (open source) with one-time passwords.

-At the moment of writing these lines, some posts deal with this kind of set-up, i.e.: here, and here; however, none of them worked for me.
-The latter did lead me in the right direction but it’s missing a crucial step.
-Here is the setup I used to enable the OTP on rstudio server.
+At the moment of writing these lines, some posts deal with this here, and here; however, none of them worked for me.
+The latter did lead me in the right direction, so here is the setup I used to enable the OTP on rstudio server.

 The following assumes you have an rstudio server running on linux, with sudo privileges.